tanjascats/sangreea/README.md

-# Machine Learning for Health Informatics, Assignment 3:

-# Social network anonymization with SaNGreeA
+# Anonymization with SaNGreeA

 ---

-**Name change**: This is now officially assignment 3, as Marcus' last one was already assignment 2.
+This is a proposed solution for the Assignment 3 of Machine Learning for Health Informatics at TU Wien.
+The skeleton of the SanGreeA algorithm from the [assignment](https://github.com/cassinius/mlhi-ass2-anonymization) is completed within this repository.

-> Please read the original SaNGreeA paper contained in the 'paper' folder and / or watch the following YouTube movie before starting the assignment.
+>To familiarize yourself with SaNGreeA, please read the original SaNGreeA paper contained in the 'paper' folder and / or watch the following YouTube movie.

 [K-Anonymity in Social Networks](https://www.youtube.com/watch?v=l2mU0xHMumo)